rodygp7/hello-world/README.md

 # hello-world
 im rodygp7

-and im going to be good
+and im going to be good.